TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 The environment provides the path to the :file:`var` folder.
 This folder contains data like logs, sessions, locks, and cache files.

-For Composer-based installations, the it returns :ref:`directory-var`, in legacy installations :ref:`legacy-directory-typo3temp-var`.
+For Composer-based installations, it returns :ref:`directory-var`, in legacy installations :ref:`legacy-directory-typo3temp-var`.

 ..  code-block:: php